Measurement problem: Interpretations

-De Broglie–Bohm theory tries to solve the measurement problem very differently: the information describing the system contains not only the wave function, but also supplementary data (a trajectory) giving the position of the particle(s).
+The de Broglie–Bohm theory tries to solve the measurement problem very differently: the information describing the system contains not only the wave function, but also supplementary data (a trajectory) giving the position of the particle(s).
 The role of the wave function is to generate the velocity field for the particles.
 These velocities are such that the probability distribution for the particle remains consistent with the predictions of the orthodox quantum mechanics.
-According to de Broglie–Bohm theory, interaction with the environment during a measurement procedure separates the wave packets in configuration space, which is where apparent wave function collapse comes from, even though there is no actual collapse.
+According to the de Broglie–Bohm theory, interaction with the environment during a measurement procedure separates the wave packets in configuration space, which is where apparent wave function collapse comes from, even though there is no actual collapse.

 A fourth approach is given by objective-collapse models.
 In such models, the Schrödinger equation is modified and obtains nonlinear terms.
-These nonlinear modifications are of stochastic nature and lead to a behaviour that for microscopic quantum objects, e.g. electrons or atoms, is unmeasurably close to that given by the usual Schrödinger equation.
+These nonlinear modifications are of stochastic nature and lead to behaviour that for microscopic quantum objects, e.g. electrons or atoms, is unmeasurably close to that given by the usual Schrödinger equation.
 For macroscopic objects, however, the nonlinear modification becomes important and induces the collapse of the wave function.
 Objective-collapse models are effective theories.
 The stochastic modification is thought to stem from some external non-quantum field, but the nature of this field is unknown.
 One possible candidate is the gravitational interaction as in the models of Diósi and Penrose.
 The main difference of objective-collapse models compared to the other approaches is that they make falsifiable predictions that differ from standard quantum mechanics.
 Experiments are already getting close to the parameter regime where these predictions can be tested.

 The Ghirardi–Rimini–Weber (GRW) theory proposes that wave function collapse happens spontaneously as part of the dynamics.
 Particles have a non-zero probability of undergoing a "hit", or spontaneous collapse of the wave function, on the order of once every hundred million years.
 Though collapse is extremely rare, the sheer number of particles in a measurement system means that the probability of a collapse occurring somewhere in the system is high.
 Since the entire measurement system is entangled (by quantum entanglement), the collapse of a single particle initiates the collapse of the entire measurement apparatus.
 Because the GRW theory makes different predictions from orthodox quantum mechanics in some conditions, it is not an interpretation of quantum mechanics in a strict sense.